Meet-Bhavsar/Hover-Paint/About Project.md

 Adaptive Header Placement: Adjusts image positioning based on gestures, showcasing a customizable visual framework.

 <b>Technical Setup</b>
-1. Environment Setup: Ensure you have OpenCV and MediaPipe installed: pip install opencv-python mediapipe
+1. Environment Setup: Ensure you have OpenCV and MediaPipe installed:<br>
+   pip install opencv-python mediapipe
-2. Repository Clone:
+2. Repository Clone:<br>
    git clone <repo-link>
 <b>Note for Users</b>
 For systems using an external webcam, remember to adjust the VideoCapture parameter in the code, changing the value from 0 to 1 to select the correct camera input.